anoma/nspec/docs/node_architecture/types/engine_dynamics.juvix.md

 ## Action function

-The input is parametrised by the types for: local state, incoming messages, mailboxes' state, the output of guard functions, timer's handles, matched arguments, action labels, and precomputation result.
+The input is parameterised by the types for: local state, incoming messages, mailboxes' state, the output of guard functions, timer's handles, matched arguments, action labels, and precomputation result.
 The types of the input and output of an action are: